-- The Placement for example, were you satisfied with the placement experience in relation to this client, were you supported and encouraged to work within your personal and professional scope of practice relevant to your current stage in the programme of training. - Health and Safety Issues for example, were there any safeguarding issues and how were they dealt with? - Were there any issues with respect to the environment that you worked within and how did you deal with this? - Did you identify any gaps in your learning or the support provided? - Communication with the Placement Provider what was the process of referral of clients to placement trainee, did you feel that the client assessment by the placement provider was based on your learning needs and experience?
-Did you feel the client was matched appropriately to you with regards to meeting their needs? - Supervision, for example did you feel supported with regards to your Supervisor and how effective was your supervisory experience? - With regards to your placement client how did you progress with your clinical skills and knowledge with this client?
-Were there any identified learning opportunities provided by the placement/supervisor to meet any gaps/needs in clinical skills or knowledge? - What were the business and treatment Contracts that you first established with your placement client? - Were the Contracts completed?
-If not, why not? - What were the reasons given for your client's endings?
-Did you come to a natural end, i.e. when the contract was achieved? - Was it an enforced ending and if so what were your reflections regarding the enforced ending. - What was the placement client's prognosis with regards to future progress?
+- 1. The Placement for example, were you satisfied with the placement experience in relation to this client, were you supported and encouraged to work within your personal and professional scope of practice relevant to your current stage in the programme of training. - 2.
+Health and Safety Issues were there any safeguarding issues and how were they dealt with? - 3.
+Were there any issues with respect to the environment that you worked within and how did you deal with this? - 4.
+Did you identify any gaps in your learning or the support provided? - 5.
+Communication with the Placement Provider what was the process of referral of clients to placement trainee, did you feel that the client assessment by the placement provider was based on your learning needs and experience?
+Did you feel the client was matched appropriately to you with regards to meeting their needs? - 6.
+With regards to your placement client, how did you progress with your clinical skills and knowledge with this client?
+Were there any identified learning opportunities provided by the placement/supervisor to meet any gaps/needs in clinical skills or knowledge?